 Next, minimize your most likely danger.
 Hypothermia.
 “But it’s 85 degrees!”
 Ironically several people die of hypothermia every summer in the Colorado Rockies.
 They’re normally fishing or hiking, fall into a stream late in the day and aren’t able to make it back to their car before the sun sets.
 Temperatures can easily drop to the 40’s in higher elevations and that is low enough, combined with wet clothing, to kill you.

 Shelter and fire first.
-You know, for all practical purposes, you’ll be stranded for at least 5 days, therefore shelter from the elements is a requirement.
+You know, for all practical purposes, you’ll be stranded for at least 5 days, therefore shelter from the elements is the first requirement.
 If you have a vehicle, say you broke down in the middle of no where, Stay with that vehicle.
 It provides excellent shelter, plus is a beacon to anyone in the air searching for you.

 No vehicle.
 You’ll have to find or build a shelter.
 When searching the area for shelter be sure to clearly mark your path by piling rocks, breaking branches, something easily identified in order to return to the original spot.
 You don’t want to get lost from the point you were lost.
 (Makes sense?)

 A cave is an ideal shelter.
 However, caves in the wilderness are seldom vacant.
 Bears, mountain lions and other creatures tend to enjoy the protection of a cave as much as humans do.
 Be very careful entering a cave and scour the area for any sign of recent activity.
 Fresh waste, pieces of fresh meals, vegetation such as berries are all signs to vacate the premises while you can.
 Even in smaller caves or cliff overhangs be particularly vigilant of snakes.